GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.22.2 on December 7, 2017 =

 * Fixed: Fatal error when running Ultimate Member 2.0 beta
 * Fixed: Issue deleting entries when Advanced Filter rules don't match
 * Fixed: Delete Entry messages not displaying when entry is deleted
 * Fixed: ACF shortcodes in WYSIWYG fields no longer processed since 1.22.1
+* Fixed: Fatal error when using old installations of Gravity Forms

 __Developer Updates:__